What is impostor syndrome, and who does it affect?

 - Tune out the noise: experts say we have 60-80,000 thoughts a day so choose to listen to the positive ones and tune out the rest.
 For many of us, self-doubt will always be there, it’s just a matter of continuing to move forward in spite of it.
 Acknowledge yourself when you’ve done great work, focus on the value you provide and maintain a consistent habit of mindfulness and reflection.

 - Get comfortable with feeling uncomfortable: in a previous blog, I talked about how it’s important to get comfortable with feeling uncomfortable in order to be a successful entrepreneur.
-This concept applies to anyone with imposter syndrome.
+This concept applies to anyone with impostor syndrome.
 Life can be unpredictable and we’re not always going to feel ready for every challenge that comes along.
 The key to success is to continue moving forward in spite of any doubts or fears that may get in our way.
 Remember, a comfort zone is a beautiful place, but nothing ever grows there.

 Originally published at CorporateEscapeArtist.com